gianlukk994/finance-tracker-be/README.md

 **To create a controller in rails:**

-`rails generate contreller welcome index`
+`rails generate controller welcome index`